Updated: Aug 15

 Updated August, 2021

 I learned recently that some of the information I originally included in this blog post about the legal name of my father was not accurate.
 I also found a couple of typos.
 So, I felt compelled to update this post for the sake of accuracy.

-I have decided to change my name.
+I have decided to introduce myself in this forum with a new name.
 Not that there is really a me here whose name needs to be changed; but I admit to an impulse to label this unit differently.
-Not legally.
-Not right now anyway; but in the context of these teachings.
+Not legally; but in the context of these teachings.

-Now, back in Italy.
-For reasons unbeknown to me, individuals named Vincenzo were often given the nickname Gimí.
-Thus, Onofrio’s first born son, Vincenzo, as called Gimí.
+Now, back in Italy, for reasons unknown to me, individuals named Vincenzo were often given the nickname Gimí.
+Thus, Onofrio’s surviving son, Vincenzo, was called Gimí.